polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/fees.md

 ### Accounts with an insufficient balance

-If an account does not have a sufficient balance to pay the inclusion fee and remain alive—that is, enough to pay the inclusion fee and maintain the minimum **existential deposit**—then no fee is deducted and the transaction does not begin execution.
+If an account does not have a sufficient balance to pay the inclusion fee and remain alive—that is, enough to pay the inclusion fee and maintain the minimum **existential deposit**—then you should ensure the transaction is cancelled so that no fee is deducted and the transaction does not begin execution.

+Substrate does not enforce this rollback behavior.
 However, this scenario would be a rare occurrence because the transaction queue and block-making logic perform checks to prevent it before adding an extrinsic to a block.

 ### Fee multiplier